5

 Barry Broman, an ex-CIA clandestine officer, once paid a retiring foreign asset several hundred thousand dollars - which goes a long way in some countries.
 The person was later called back and earned even more.

-Generally, American officers have a long relationship with foreign assets who are paid a fixed monthly salary plus bonuses.
+Generally, American case officers have a long relationship with foreign spies who are paid a fixed monthly salary plus bonuses.
 A defector might also get a one-time payment and an ongoing stipend plus relocation expenses.
 Hard-target ‘penetrations’, usually involving Russian or Chinese spies, may earn top dollar for premium intel.

 “The sky's the limit for technical information that can save us many millions of dollars.
 Similarly, critical-intentions intelligence could result in a huge paycheck,” Broman said.